 Options are commonly known as "derivatives" because the changing value in options contracts are "derived" from the price action in another underlying market.

-The most commonly known options are derivatives of the stock market, but you can also have options on commodity futures such as gold, silver, sugar, wheat or pork bellies, or on other financial instruments such as currencies.
-The market is based purely on supply and demand, which means the prices rise and fall according to market sentiment.
+Options trading contracts are most commonly associated with companies listed on the stock market and their associated indexes; but you can also have options on commodity futures such as gold, silver, sugar, wheat or pork bellies, or on other financial instruments such as currencies.

 What is an Option?

 The same principle applies to options on shares.
-When you buy a CALL option, it gives you the right to "call" on the owner of the shares, to sell them to you at the agreed "strike price" up to an agreed expiration date.
+When you buy a CALL option, it gives you the right to "call" on the owner of the asset, to sell it (or them) to you at the agreed "strike price" up to an agreed expiration date.